rackerlabs/support-how-to/content/cloud-servers/migrating-an-application-based-on-backbonejs-nodejs-and-mongodb-from-amazon-web-services.md

 1. Using SSH, connect to the Cloud Servers instance by using the PublicNet URL and the root password.
-2. Install and configure the Swift CLI as described in the "Install software packages" section.
+2. Install and configure the swift CLI as described in the "Install software packages" section.
-3. Ensure that you can execute swift list and see the new container that you created in the results.
+3. Ensure that you can execute the `swift list` command and see the new container that you created in the results.
 4. Download the database dump from the backup that you took in the "Back up data from AWS to Rackspace Cloud Files" section and restore it locally.